December 7, 2025 (6mo ago) — last updated May 18, 2026 (22d ago)

 2.

-Local search is a major portion of overall search behavior — multiple industry reports show a large share of queries have local intent, underscoring the value of local optimization. https://www.searchenginejournal.com/local-seo-statistics/
+Local search is a major portion of overall search behavior — multiple industry reports show a large share of queries have local intent. https://www.searchenginejournal.com/local-seo-statistics/

 3.